Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Introduction

 Comparing these three simplified models with a fully‑trainable Transformer makes it possible to separate the role of (i) learned token‑dependent weights and (ii) the mere presence of a mixing operation, as well as (iii) understand the role of MLPs.

-We compare across several categories of tasks: mathematical reasoning, sentiment classification, memorization, information retrieval and language modeling.
-This way, we can inspect whether and how the different parts of the architecture are able to solve primitive tasks that relate to a range of basic reasoning and memorization skills.
-Here we summarize our main contributions: \begin{itemize} \item We present the surprising finding that Frozen-QK can perform competitively with the standard transformer on language modeling tasks.
-Indeed, Frozen-QK develops the ability to form specialized circuits such as induction heads during training. \item We find that, in all but induction heads tasks and language modeling, \ours{} achieves performance comparable to the fully trained transformer and Frozen-QK.
-These results suggest that for a wide range of tasks, "attention mixing is all you need" regardless of its specific form, in the sense that learned query‑key interactions are not required. \item When tested on tasks that require forming induction heads, \ours{} fails to achieve good performance, while both the fully trained transformer and Frozen-QK can solve them to close-to perfect accuracy. \item On pure memorization tasks, Frozen-MLP loses two-thirds of the storage capacity of the fully-trainable Transformer, while Frozen-QK and \ours{} only a third.
-This suggests that the MLP layers are largely responsible, but collaborates with attention, on memorization tasks. \end{itemize}
+We compare across several categories of tasks: mathematical reasoning, sentiment classification, memorization, information retrieval, hop$_k$, and language modeling.
+This allows us to inspect whether and how the different parts of the architecture are able to solve primitive tasks that relate to a range of basic reasoning and memorization skills.
+Here we summarize our main contributions: \begin{itemize} \item We present the surprising finding that Frozen-QK, which has random attention weights, can perform competitively with the standard transformer on language modeling tasks.
+Indeed, Frozen-QK develops the ability to form specialized circuits such as induction heads during training.
+This suggests that learnable attention weights are \textit{not} required to form specialized circuits. \item We analyze Frozen-QK's expressiveness, and show that it can indeed learn a wide class of sequence-level functions in Theorem~\ref{thm:frozen-qk}. \item We identify an explanation of the subspace selection hypothesis for random transformers \citep{zhong2024algorithmic}, namely, representation collapse, and connect it with the phenomenon that random models with standard initializations suffer degenerating performance with respect to depth, through an analysis of the covariance of hidden representations. \item To resolve this obstruction towards scaling up model depth, we introduce a principled architecture -- \ours{}, as part of our spectrum of models, and use its successes at pure memorization tasks v.s. failures at pure in-context reasoning tasks such as k-hop, to derive conclusions on the roles of MLPs vs attention.
+Furthermore, we prove \ours{}'s training stability, by analyzing its covariance SDE, in Theorem~\ref{thm:mixit_cov_sde}. \item We find that, in all but induction heads tasks and language modeling, \ours{} achieves performance comparable to the fully trained transformer and Frozen-QK.
+These results suggest that for a wide range of tasks, "attention mixing is all you need" regardless of its specific form, in the sense that learned query‑key interactions are not required. \end{itemize}